a-illarionov/Fundamentals-of-Azure-Exercise-Files/Exercise.md

 # Fundamentals of Azure
 ## Azure Active Directory
+For this excerise you will need:
+- Azure Tenant
-Exercise Files for the Azure Active Directory Course - these activities will need an Azure Active Directory P2 trial Licenses.
+- Azure Active Directory
+- P2 Azure Active Directory License
+## Objectives
+- Create a user in Azure Active Directory
+- Update the user's information
+- Create a dynamic security group
+- Create and test a conditional access policy
 Message me if you are having issues accessing one.
 ### Create a user in Azure Active Directory
   In your Azure Active Directory create a user named: